PoornaKN/lawsonOnTheGo/README.md

         Order details which includes Order ID, payment type, dates etc.
-        Product details which includes meal prices of all the products Created 8 entity, 3 associative entity and 3 relationships in our dataset.
+        Product details which includes meal prices of all the products Created 8 entities, 3 associative entities and 3 relationships in the dataset.

-ERD was plotted using MYSQL workbench (project review available in GITLAB)
+ERD was plotted using MYSQL workbench

-#### INSIGHTS AND RECOMMENDATION:
+INSIGHTS AND RECOMMENDATION:
 - It is crucial to check for out of stock quantities in order to prevent items from being excluded from the menu, and hence maximize the revenue.
 - From the snippet, it is clear that cheese and bagel are running out of stock which puts the desserts part of the menu at risk.
 - Also, this could be automated as it is important to check for quantities of items that might run out of stock soon